DPDK/dpdk/doc/guides/nics/mlx5.rst

 Please refer to :ref:`mlx5 common options <mlx5_common_driver_options>` for an additional list of options shared with other mlx5 drivers.

+- ``probe_opt_en`` parameter [int]

+  A non-zero value optimizes the probing process, especially for large scale.
+  The PMD will hold the IB device information internally and reuse it.

+  By default, the PMD will set this value to 0.

 - ``rxq_cqe_comp_en`` parameter [int]

   A nonzero value enables the compression of CQE on RX side.
 This feature